-The National Grange is having a membership contest this year.
-The goal is to create a display promoting your Grange and to use it in the community your Grange serves.
+Last year the National Grange membership contest was to create a display promoting your Grange and to use it in the community your Grange serves.
 Grange displays should promote the active role your Grange takes in its community by highlighting the activities and functions your Grange puts on, the community service projects it engages in and the future vision of the membership.
 The displays can also briefly highlight the history of the organization.
 Displays should be visually appealing, including pictures to enhance the viewer’s experience.

 Displays can be both active and passive in nature.

 In developing your display, consider what your Grange does to improve your community and the things that would entice people to join your Grange and become active members.
 Also consider what the outcomes are of being a Grange member, not just the features of membership.

 - Active displays are ones where Grange members are there to talk to potential new members and answer any questions about what your Grange does.